codiechanel/my-knowledge-base/using-git.md

 commit changes

-This would push to remote.
+This would push directly to remote.

 `git push origin HEAD:master`